innovation-first/paradox-innovation/content/blogs/kubecon/index.md

 ## Starting with Data Engineering

 As always in solving complex data problems, a careful and initial data engineering effort is the way to go.
-We started by constructing a foundational knowledge model of our target kubernetes application, provided in turn to Fred.
+We started by making Fred construct a foundational knowledge model of our target kubernetes application.
+This first phase is automatic.
-This model helps each expert in using its specialized tools effectively, to gather specific, detailed information as needed.
+This model helps each expert in using its specialized tools effectively, to gather additional specific, detailed information as needed.

 Note that studies like Li et al. (2023) have highlighted that while LLMs are capable of handling extensive token sequences, they often struggle to maintain high performance in complex, context-rich scenarios.
 This is why the focus of our data engineering effort consists mostly in *reducing* the information volume and focusing on critical content.
 We then mitigate issues related to context window limitations and maintain the models' accuracy and relevance.
 This overall approach ensures that Fred's expert agents can process complex information without being hindered by the limitations of current LLM technology.

-Here is how it works: Kubernetes clusters relies extensively on intricate YAML configuration files that define every component and behavior within the system.
-Fred first collects and transform it into a high-level overview of the cluster's architecture and workloads.

-By presenting the experts with this global topology, we enable them to comprehend the relationships and dependencies between different components.
-This holistic view is critical for effective analysis, as it allows the agents to identify areas of interest and potential issues within the cluster.
+Here is how it works in practice: Fred first collects by kubernetes API calls a sound understanding of the application.
+It then transforms it into a high-level overview of the cluster's architecture and workloads.
+By presenting its experts with this global topology, Fred enable them to comprehend the relationships and dependencies between different components.

-### Reduce; Improve; Repeat

-Directly processing the full scope of Kubernetes data with Large Language Models (LLMs) would overwhelm these models, leading to decreased accuracy and potential errors such as hallucinations or loss of specificity.
-Fred iteratively condense and improve its topology model and focuses on essential information.
-In turn this reduces the cognitive load on each expert agents.
+Fred then iteratively condense and improve its topology model and focuses on essential information.
+Sometimes by gathering information using specific API points (config maps, kubernetes operators API, external sources).
+In turn this further reduces the cognitive load on each expert agents.

-We collaborate closely with our Kubernetes experts and support teams to identify key data points, such as container images, software versions, scaling parameters like replica counts, ingress configurations, etc. Extracting and summarizing this critical information provides the agents with a concise yet comprehensive snapshot of the system's operational state.
-We proceed with the same approach for the key cloud-native components we heavily rely on in our projects.
-For example Kafka, Opensearch, Minio, Clickouse, kKycloack (ato name a few) are often used.
-We provide Fred with insights for each to help our users to focus on their most important and critical characteristics.
+To implement this strategy, we collaborate closely with our company Kubernetes experts and support teams to identify key data points, such as container images, software versions, scaling parameters like replica counts, ingress configurations, etc. Extracting and summarizing this critical information provides the agents with a concise yet comprehensive snapshot of the system's operational state.
+We proceed with the same approach for the key cloud-native components we heavily rely upon in our projects.
+For example Kafka, Opensearch, Minio, Clickouse, kKKeycloackycloack (to name just a few) are often used.
+We provide Fred with insights for each so that it can further complete its knowledge.

-### Enabling Targeted Information Gathering with Specialized Tools

-With this solid initial understanding of the cluster's topology, Fred's expert agents are now better positioned to leverage their domain-specific tools to gather additional, detailed information on-demand.
-This two-step approach—first obtaining a global overview, then drilling down into specifics—allows the agents to operate efficiently and effectively.
-They can focus their tools on areas that require deeper analysis, avoiding unnecessary data processing and ensuring that the information gathered is relevant and actionable.

 ### Hierarchical Summarization for Multi-Level Insights

 To facilitate this process, we implemented a hierarchical, or pyramidal, summarization strategy.
 Through advanced LLM engineering techniques, we generate natural language overviews at multiple levels of abstraction.
-We start by creating summaries for individual workloads, then aggregate these into summaries for namespaces, and finally compile a cluster-wide overview.
+We start by creating summaries for individual workloads (deployments, statefulsets, jobs etc..), then aggregate these into summaries for namespaces, and finally compile a cluster-wide overview.
 This multi-tiered representation enables Fred's specialized expert agents to navigate from broad overviews to specific details seamlessly.
 It enhances their ability to identify patterns, anomalies, and areas of concern within the cluster.

-### Aligning with Contemporary AI Research

-Our data engineering strategies are informed by recent findings in AI research.
-Studies like Li et al. (2023) have highlighted that while LLMs are capable of handling extensive token sequences, they often struggle to maintain high performance in complex, context-rich scenarios.
-By strategically reducing the data volume and focusing on critical content, we mitigate issues related to context window limitations and maintain the models' accuracy and relevance.
-This approach ensures that Fred's expert agents can process complex information without being hindered by the limitations of current LLM technology.

 ## Fred Specialized Expert Agents

-Fred's modular architecture includes specialized agents, each designed to address specific domains within Kubernetes management.
-By leveraging tailored tools and knowledge bases, these agents deliver detailed insights and actionable recommendations.
-This section introduces the current agents and their unique capabilities.
+We just described the overall logic of Fred internal workflow.
+Let us now describe the current specialized agents, each designed to address specific domains within Kubernetes management.
+Fred is of course designed to facilitate the plugin of additional experts.

 ### Kubernetes Technical Expert